Buckingham Big Hearts

 Big Hearts Gratuity Challenge

-We would like to encourage everyone to tip extra (% or $) at local restaurants through dine-in, carry-out, fast food, or delivery services to continue to show our support to those front-line workers who might need it a little more than us!
-We would like you to share your generosity with us (this can be anonymous!) through the end of March.
+We would like to thank everyone that participated in the Big Hearts Gratuity Challenge!
+Our 1st quarter project was to provide an additional tip (% or $) at local restaurants through dine-in, carry-out, fast food, or delivery services to show our support to those front-line workers.
+The following is a summary from January to March 2021:

 4th Quarter 2020